forumpay/drupal-payment-gateway-plugin/README.md

-# Drupal 9 ForumPay payment module
+# ForumPay Crypto Payments for Drupal 9 and 10
 # Installation guide

 ## Requirements

-> Make sure you have at least Drupal Version 9.4 and Drupal Commerce 2.2 or higher.
+> Make sure you have at least Drupal Commerce 2.2 or higher.
+Both Drupal version 9 and Drupal version 10 are supported.
 > Install using the composer

 ## Installation using composer